Construction is one of the most dangerous sectors to work in.

 When construction projects are undertaken on busy high streets and scaffolding is in use, it’s important to put the right measures in place to protect the public from injury.
 Scaffolding foam and tube end caps are vital to help prevent bumps and scrapes when walking in areas of scaffolding.

 BIGBEN® Scaff’Foam is heavy-duty scaffolding foam for protecting members of the public from injury.
-It’s mostly used on ground level scaffolding supports so keep walkers and passers-by safe in pedestrianised areas.
+It’s mostly used on ground level scaffolding supports to keep walkers and passers-by safe in pedestrianised areas.

 Exposed or sharp edges on scaffolding in pedestrian areas can also cause injury to members of the public passing underneath.
-Scaffold tube end caps cover your scaffold ends so those sharp edges don’t inflict any damage.
-They also ensure debris can’t enter the scaffold tube
+Scaffold tube end caps cover your scaffold tube ends so those sharp edges don’t inflict any damage.
+They also ensure debris can’t enter the scaffold tube.

 Stop falls from height

 Falls from height are still one of the leading causes of injury and deaths on construction site.
 Unfortunately, this often occurs following unauthorised access to ladders by members of the public, especially children.
 Ladders must be restricted to ensure only those with the necessary permissions can use one